 Candy corn is always a Halloween favorite, but this colorful treat is chocked full of sugar which produces acid that can eat away at your teeth.
-Another favorite are the “sour” versions of chewy candies, unfortunately sour candies have a high acid levels that damage tooth enamel.
+Another favorite is the “sour” versions of chewy candies, unfortunately, sour candies have high acid levels that damage tooth enamel.

 Hard candies that you suck on and leave in your mouth for an extended period pose a problem for your teeth because of the sugar that coats your teeth from constant sucking.
 The other type of candy that causes dental dilemmas is jawbreakers.
 Jawbreakers may not actually break your jaw, but they can crack and break a tooth!

 If you are sorting through the loot bag looking for the “good” candy to keep, you can pull out all of the sugar-free hard candies and sugar-free lollipops.
 Sugar-free options actually increase saliva production which helps wash away bacteria in your mouth.
 Chocolate is another good type of candy, especially plain chocolate bars (milk, dark or white) that don’t have fillings like caramel, nuts or toffee.
 Chocolate melts quickly and doesn’t stick to your teeth as much as other sweet treats.
 Peanut butter cups also get a thumb up.
 Go ahead and hold onto sugar-free gum, chewing sugar-free gum can help clean your teeth by dislodging food and increase saliva production.